wireapp/kalium/monkeys/README.md

 next monkey.
 This can be important because the next step in the app is assigning each to a user and the app must be ready to respond.

+**Note**: setting environment variables prior to the command is is not supported.
+Ex:
+`INDEX={{monkeyIndex}} ./monkeys/bin/monkey-server -p 50$INDEX`.
+This is a limitation of the JVM's system command runner.

 ## Current Limitations (to be fixed in the future)

 * The application should run until it receives a `SIGINT` (Ctrl+C) signal.
 There should be a